OpenBCI/Documentation/website/docs/AddOns/Headwear/04-Electrode_Cap_Tutorial.md

 ---
 id: ElectrodeCap
-title: Electrode Cap Getting Started Guide
+title: Gel Electrode Cap Guide
 ---
 This is a guide to setting up and cleaning your OpenBCI Electrode Cap.
 Please consult the [Electrode Cap](https://shop.openbci.com/products/openbci-eeg-electrocap)
 Product Page and review this guide in its entirety before starting.